 - Proof of legal presence in Germany.
 If you entered the country through a German employment visa, you should present it.
-If you hold another residence title, or a Blue Card issued by another country, then you should present it.
+If you hold another residence title or a Blue Card issued by another country, then you should present it.

 - Two recent photos.
 These two photos must be identical and taken according to the ICAO standards.
-The photos must be in color, with white plain background and no older than three months.
+The photos must be in color, with a white plain background and no older than three months.

 - Work contract with a German company.
 You should present a work contract with a German company signed by all parties involved.
 The contract must state the offered wage.

 - Proof of professional level.
 Present proof that you meet the qualification requirements.
 This could include your university diplomas, proof of previous work experience, etc.

 - CV.
 An updated Curriculum Vitae, that includes your qualifications, and work experience.